HomeKit lets people securely control connected accessories in their homes using Siri or the Home app on iPhone, iPad, Apple Watch, and Mac.

 Automations cause accessories to react to certain situations, such as when a person’s location changes, a particular time of day occurs, another accessory turns on or off, or a sensor detects something.
 For example, an automation could turn on the house lights at sunset or when people arrive home.

-zone represents an area in the home that contains multiple rooms, such as upstairs or downstairs.
+A zone represents an area in the home that contains multiple rooms, such as upstairs or downstairs.
 Setting up a zone is optional, but doing so lets people control multiple accessories at one time.
 For example, assigning all downstairs lights to a zone named downstairs lets people use voice commands like “Siri, turn off all the lights downstairs.”

 Use the system-provided setup flow to give people a familiar experience.
 The HomeKit setup flow works more quickly than traditional setup flows because it lets people name accessories, join networks, pair with HomeKit, assign room and service categories, and designate favorites in just a few steps.
 Using the system-provided setup flow lets you concentrate on promoting the custom functionality that makes your accessory unique.
 For developer guidance, see addAndSetupAccessories(with:completionHandler:).